bootlin/buildroot-external-st/docs/qt5.md

 documentation](https://doc.qt.io/qt-5/embedded-linux.html#eglfs-with-the-eglfs-kms-backend)
 for details.

-## STM32MP135
+## STM32MP135 and STM23MP215

-The STM32MP135 SoC does not have a GPU.
+The STM32MP135 and STM23MP215 SoCs do not have a GPU.
 Therefore, OpenGL support is not available.
 Qt5 is therefore compiled to use the *linuxfb* backend.

 You can start various Qt examples.
 After enabling the backlight, you can start any Qt examples: